-Although unlikely to be applicable to an employee employed under an FTC, for completeness, Swiss law also requires the employer to pay a severance allowance of up to eight months' salary when an employment relationship with an employee of at least 50 years of age comes to an end after 20 years or more of service (Articles 339b and 339c, SCO).
-In practice, this compulsory severance allowance is of very little significance since pension fund payments can be deducted from the severance allowance (Article 339d, SCO).
+Although unlikely to be applicable to an employee employed under an FTC, for completeness, Swiss law also requires the employer to pay a severance allowance of up to eight months' salary when an employment relationship with an employee of at least 50 years of age ends after 20 years or more of service (Articles 339b and 339c, SCO).
+In practice, this compulsory severance allowance is of little significance because pension fund payments can be deducted from the severance allowance (Article 339d, SCO).